tariqinaam/d8-playground/README.md

 Config sync path in seetings.php must be set to

 ```$config_directories['sync'] = '../config/sync';```

+This is your local env config, so you don't need to commit in repository.

 To setup pattern lab particle theme, go to `{root}/web/themes/particle` and run
 ```